Event display exits when reloading.

 preProcessEventcallback is a possibility, but it is not obvious to me what the side-effects would be.

 - Putting the event-processing step back in the

 NewEventstate will result in processing (but not writing) one-too-many events per output-file switch, if the new output-file switching is enabled.

 - Fundamentally, the state machine should probably be adjusted, like adding a

 ProcessEventstage.
 However, it is not obvious to me to what extent that can be done cleanly.
 More analysis is required at this stage.

-#8 Updated by Kyle Knoepfel about 4 years ago
+#8 Updated by Kyle Knoepfel over 4 years ago

 - Category set to Event Loop

 - % Done changed from 0 to 60